 The nearest amusement park is the Pirat Parc at Gruissan and it has rides and activities suitable for all ages from 2 years upwards.
 Health and Safety does not often rear its head in France, the roller coaster is extremely fast and very high, some other rides are not for the faint hearted either.
 The park opens at 8 in the evening (closes at 1 in the morning) so an afternoon nap for young children is essential so that they can make it to even the opening time.

-You can enter the park free but if you want to go on rides etc then children 2 - 6 years old can purchase a bracelet that costs 20 euros and entitles them to go on any ride at all (except for height restrictions) and they can go on the rides for as many times as they want to do so as well.
+You can enter the park free but if you want to go on rides etc then children 2 - 6 years old can purchase a bracelet that costs 20 euros at the time of writing and entitles them to go on any ride at all (except for height restrictions) and they can go on the rides for as many times as they want to do so as well.
 Older children/adults can also purchase a bracelet at 26 euros so they can accompany them or just go on rides themselves.
 If you don't want a bracelet but want to go on just a few things, you can purchase tokens, one token equals one euro.
 This is brilliant value for money.

 Aquajet Park, also along the Gruissan/Narbonne Plage coast, is a great day out, again for children of all ages.
 You can buy a day pass (12 euros or 6 euros for children under 4 years) and whilst the children use the water slides and pools to their hearts content, you can relax on a sun bed.
 The cafe there is good and very reasonably priced but you can take in a picnic.
 This park is on the beach so you can combine the two.
 Aquajet is only open during the Summer months.